 Here are some highlights from Jones’s comments during our conversation:

-- “I went to a public high school … in the art history classes there what I notice is that all the people of color were ancient, now you are sitting … in a diverse New York City school, you know what that looks like … but nobody was in the … history books, now, of course, this was many years ago in the 1970s.
+- “I went to a public high school … in the art history classes there, what I notice is that all the people of color were ancient.
+Now you’re sitting in a diverse New York City school, you know what that looks like … but nobody was in the … history books.
+Now, of course, this was many years ago, in the 1970s.
 But I asked myself, ‘why are all the people of color very ancient?’
-They’re Egyptians, they’re Aztecs, but after that you don’t see people and I thought this was wrong.
-Because here are I am with all these people in high school, but also I grew up on the Lower East Side, and I grew up with all these artists … and I knew this was wrong.”
+They’re Egyptians, they’re Aztecs, but after that you don’t see people, and I thought this was wrong.
+Because here are I am with all these people in high school, but also, I grew up on the Lower East Side, and I grew up around a lot of artists … so I thought, ‘this is wrong.'”

 - “Every generation is part of its world, every generation of artists responds to the world they live in.”

 - “When I went off to college, I was kind of surprised that people didn’t know living artists.
 When you’re a kid you think the whole world is like your world.
 They thought all artists were dead.
 And I was like , ‘are you kidding, all artists are alive.’
 That’s why it was strange for me, art history books, because these people were walking down the street.”

 - “A lot of women artists don’t get any recognition … their early years are really their 50s or 60s.”

 - “Both of my parents believed in art, they believed in art that changes lives.”

 - “Art was supposed to change things … after studying art history, you realize that’s not always the case, but I love that spirit about what art is supposed to be.
 Art is part of our larger world so it’s not just by itself trying to do that … yeah, so art does change things.”